The mystery deepens with current interviews

 According to Gertrude’s grandson Marshall Johnson, T.H.
 Rogers, with his wife, Nevada Wolfe Rogers, began a lumber business in Missouri in 1896 and then moved to Oklahoma City.
 He incorporated in 1901.
 Oklahoma became a state in 1907.

 T.H.
 Rogers had three daughters one of which had no children.
-Those having heirs are Ada Justine Rogers Kennedy and Mable Wolfe Rogers Marshall.
+Those having heirs are Ada Justine Rogers Kennedy and Mabel Wolfe Rogers Marshall.
 Ada’s husband, William Bernard Kennedy worked for his father-in-law in management of the lumber company.
-Mable Marshall lived in Oklahoma City and her daughter, Gertrude Caroline Marshall after college moved to Tulsa.
+Mabel Marshall lived in Oklahoma City and her daughter, Gertrude Caroline Marshall after college moved to Tulsa.

 Gertrude married Carl Walter Blakey and in 1944 they adopted Ann Lee Blaket as an infant who later married Richard Edward Elder.
 Ann had six children: Caroline (Carrie) Truit (born 1963), Everett Elder (born 1965), Alyssa (Lysa) Elder (born 1971), Edward Marshall Elder (born 1975), Ehren Walter Elder (born 1977) and Wendoline (Wendy) Elder (born 1980).
 At 18 years Marshall Johnson changed his legal name from Edward Marshall Elder to Marshall Johnson the name of his most significant foster family he said.